 This content is current only at the time of printing.
 This document was printed on 4 October 2022.
 A current copy is located at https://apvma.gov.au/node/1053

 You are here

-The APVMA collaborates internationally to assess specific applications, and we may use overseas assessment reports in work-sharing arrangements to support independent national risk assessments.
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) collaborates internationally to assess specific applications, and we may use international assessment reports in work-sharing arrangements to support independent national risk assessments.

 For regulatory authorities, the various forms of sharing work can offer opportunities to make more efficient and effective use of the specialist and expert resources needed to evaluate a dossier.
 These arrangements may also benefit you in various ways, including: